 Oral History

 We start any oral history project with a pre-interview.
 This meeting is a chance for us to review potential research questions.
 We ask that you review photo albums and ephemera to help revive the memories.
 We can help you digitize these materials to preserve these materials for many generations.
-We cover biographical questions that range from childhood, adolescence, career, and retirement.

 We capture personal and community narratives in video interviews.
 Social history emphasizes the importance of collecting every day perspectives.
 We help you trace genealogical roots and preserve your heritage with tools like Ancestry and Family Search.
 Do you gather around the table to hear about the past from your elders and wonder if you’ll forget these experiences?
 Oral histories ensure that this past is never forgotten.